Services and Resources

-Staff members are available to observe individual class sessions in support of teaching development.
-Observations are tailored to fit an individual instructor's needs: they may encompass high-level appraisals of the class or focus on specific elements such as call patterns, use of questions, transitions, board work, etc. The Center also offers the option of videotaping instructors via the classroom's AV system.
-Videotaping allows faculty members to experience their teaching and classroom dynamics from a student viewpoint.
-Taping is offered in conjunction with observations and as a stand-alone service.
+Observations are tailored to fit an individual instructor's needs: they may encompass high-level appraisals of the class or focus on specific elements such as call patterns, use of questions, transitions, and board work.
+The Center also offers the option of recording instructors via the classroom's AV system.
+Video-recording allows faculty members to experience their teaching and classroom dynamics from a student viewpoint.
+Video-recordings are offered in conjunction with observations and as a stand-alone service.

 Observations are typically accompanied by a pre-class planning session (see below) and post-observation debrief.
 In the debrief, the staff member and instructor reflect on the class and assess strengths and opportunities.
 Staff members provide actionable recommendations and work with instructors to create short- and long-term strategies tailored to individual teaching styles and goals.

 - Pre-Class Planning

 Staff members are available to meet with instructors prior to class to discuss the teaching plan and relevant teaching issues.
 These pre-briefs focus on sharpening a session's principal learning objectives, determining effective sequencing and timing, and identifying ways to engage students and spark discussion.
 Pre-briefs are offered in conjunction with class observations and as a stand-alone service.